jeswin/scuttlespace-site-common/README.md

 # scuttlespace-site-common
-Common interfaces and classes for ScuttleSpace Template Modules
+Common interfaces and classes for Scuttlespace Template Modules